emqx/emqx-docs/en_US/deploy/cluster/introduction.md

 3. **Load Balancing**: EMQX nodes in the cluster can be configured to distribute the load of handling MQTT messages, which helps to avoid overload of a single node and allows for better use of available resources.
 4. **Centralized Management**: EMQX can be managed centrally, as all nodes in the cluster can be monitored and controlled from a single management console.
 This makes it easy to manage a large number of devices and messages.

-Overall, clustering EMQX can help improve the scalability, availability, reliability and management of IoT messaging systems, which is why clustering is recommended for larger or mission-critical applications.
+Overall, EMQX cluster can help improve the scalability, availability, reliability and management of IoT messaging systems, which is why clustering is recommended for larger or mission-critical applications.

 The basic function of a distributed EMQX cluster is to forward and publish messages to different subscribers, as shown below.